OutlierVentures/ZIP/README.md

 In other words, the user needs to purchase a separate token and transfer it to their wallet every time they want to use a given network.
 They have to know the correct token to buy and where to buy it (which often differs depending on network).
 They also rack up significant gas fees and time cost.

-### With the CStack token
+### With the Supertoken

-1. User purchases the CStack Token.
+1. User purchases the Supertoken.
-2. User uses the CStack Token on any of the underlying networks like a prepaid card.
+2. User uses the Supertoken on any of the underlying networks like a prepaid card.

 A further benefit of the CStack token is that it may be purchased both as normal on an exchange, but may also be acquired by depositing any of the underlying tokens in exchange for the CStack token - no exchanges needed.